Montana Army National Guard Rescues Three Hikers From Absaroka-Beartooth Wilderness

-A HH60M Blackhawk medical evacuation helicopter of the Montana Army National Guard’s 1-189th General Support Aviation Battalion rescues three hikers from the Princess Lake area of the Absaroka-Beartooth Wilderness on Aug 17, 2025.
+A HH60M Blackhawk medical evacuation helicopter of the Montana Army National Guard’s 1-189th General Support Aviation Battalion rescued three hikers from the Princess Lake area of the Absaroka-Beartooth Wilderness on August 17, safely transporting them to receive medical attention.

+After getting a mission request for Guard assistance early Sunday morning, the aircraft departed from the Billings Army Limited Aviation Support Facility at 7:50 a.m.
+The hikers, suffering from hypothermia and illness, were recovered and transported to Columbus to receive further medical care.
+The helicopter returned to Billings by 9:20 a.m.

+The crew onboard the aircraft included pilots Chief Warrant Officer 3 Zach Lundgren and Chief Warrant Officer 2 Cameron Olson, hoist operator Sgt.
+Sydney Stephenson, hoist rider Sgt.
+Justin Asher and flight medic Sgt.
+Patrick Northrup.
+Billings Fire Department Paramedic Rob Gersbach provided additional on-board medical support.

 |Date Taken: